kubernetes/website/docs/user-guide/persistent-volumes/index.md

 A cluster administrator creates a number of PVs.
 They carry the details of the real storage which is available for use by cluster users.
 They exist in the Kubernetes API and are available for consumption.

 #### Dynamic
-A cluster administrator creates a number of `StorageClasses`.
-They describe "classes" of PVs that cluster users may request.
-They contain the information that the cluster needs in order to dynamically create PVs in response to user requests.

-A user creates a `PersistentVolumeClaim` that requests one of the `StorageClasses` the administrator created.
-A PV that exactly matches the requests of the PVC is automatically created specially for the user's PVC using the information contained in the requested `StorageClass`.
+When none of the static PVs the administrator created matches a user's `PersistentVolumeClaim`, the cluster may try to dynamically provision a volume specially for the PVC.
+This provisioning is based on `StorageClasses`: the PVC must request a class and the administrator must have created and configured that class in order for dynamic provisioning to occur.
 Claims that request the class `""` effectively disable dynamic provisioning for themselves.

 ### Binding